I created this visual meditation using my artwork and words - watch it whenever you need to feel more inspired.

-You're an artist in your soul, always co-creating yourself and your life.
+You are creativity in motion ...an artist in your soul, with the power to co-create yourself and your life.

-Your creativity's an amazing vehicle to experience, explore, and express all the wonder, and potential, within you.
+Your creativity enables you to experience, explore, and express all the wonder, and potential, WITHIN you.

-Don't let limiting ideas about what is, or isn't, creative inhibit you.
-Let your creative spirit free.
+Don't let limiting ideas creativity hinder you ...let your creative spirit free.

 Rest easy in yourself.